Watzit/Curse-of-Strahd/Barovia/Locations/Village of Barovia/Church.md

 E5D.
 TRAPDOOR

-Time and neglect have punched holes in the ceiling of this moldy room, which contains a few broken roof shin­ gles amid puddles of water.
+Time and neglect have punched holes in the ceiling of this moldy room, which contains a few broken roof shingles amid puddles of water.
 In one corner, set into the floor, is a heavy wooden trapdoor held shut with a chain and a padlock.
-A young man's screams of anguish can be heardthroughthedoor.
+A young man's screams of anguish can be heard through the door.

-Donavichlostthekeytotheironpadlock.Ifthechainis removed and the trapdoor is opened, the screaming in the undercroft stops.
+Donavich lost the key to the iron padlock.
+If the chain is removed and the trapdoor is opened, the screaming in the undercroft stops.
 The trapdoor is swollen and stuck in its frame, so that a successful DC 12 Strength check is required to pull it open.
 Below it is a wooden staircase that descends 15 feet into the undercroft (area ESg).

 E5E.
 OFFICE